MicrosoftDocs/winrt-api/windows.system.diagnostics.deviceportal/deviceportalconnection_closed.md

 # Windows.System.Diagnostics.DevicePortal.DevicePortalConnection.Closed

 ## -description
-Raised when the connection to the device portal is closed.
+Raised when the connection to the Windows Device Portal is closed.
+A device portal plugin app must implement a handler for this event.

 ## -remarks